jasonewall/hex/hex_repo/README.md

 ### What to do?

-That being said, he's the normal contributing ramble:
+That being said, here's the normal contributing ramble:

 1. Fork it (`http://github.com/thejayvm/hex/fork`)
 2. Create your feature branch (`git checkout -b my-new-feature`)